How to Withdraw a Foreign Corporation or LLC

 Once you stop engaging in business in a particular state, it doesn’t make much sense to keep paying state fees.
 However, your obligations don’t go away simply because you cease doing business.
 You have to formally withdraw your business from the state.
 If not, you can rack up fees and penalties, lose your good standing, and lose your authorization to do business.

-Withdrawal or dissolution?
+Foreign business withdrawal or dissolution?

 Sometimes there’s confusion between business withdrawal and dissolution.
 Dissolution is the process domestic businesses use to close their companies in their state of organization or incorporation.
 Withdrawal is the process foreign businesses use to cancel their out-of-state registrations.